grwells/Projects/CommandsForLinux.md

 		3- say no to read only password

 	Resetting Password:
-		1- passwd
+		1- vncpasswd
-		2- type the new passwd
+		2- type the new pass word